 LUMA plans to build the capabilities required to automate and periodically enhance these analyses as more data becomes available and as DG penetration levels increase.
-Figure 0-1 shows a long-term conceptual framework for DG hosting capacity evaluation.
+Error!
+Reference source not found. shows a long-term conceptual framework for DG hosting capacity evaluation.
 This framework includes potential optional criteria that eventually may become part of standard DG hosting capacity analyses.
 In the early stages of DG adoption, evaluation of thermal limits and voltage levels are the priority, but as penetration levels grow, other aspects, such as protection systems and interaction with sub-transmission and transmission systems, become increasingly relevant.